yaakovLowenstein/hx-requests/docs/guide/blocks.rst

         </button>
     </form>

-And the :code:`HXRequest`:
+And the :code:`HxRequest`:

 .. code-block:: python

-    from hx_requests.hx_requests import FormHXRequest
+    from hx_requests.hx_requests import FormHxRequest

-    class UserInfoHXRequest(FormHXRequest):
+    class UserInfoHXRequest(FormHxRequest):
         ...
         # Instead of this (which was the include)
         POST_template = 'user_info.html'